mhaidarh/data/directory.md

 Learnable | Become a better developer | Online learning for web designers and developers

-Tinypass | The business platform for digital media
+Piano + Tinypass | The business platform for digital media | The business platform for digital media

 hacker.org | The Hacker Community Online
 Hack VM | A Virtual Machine for Hackers